-At the date of this report there are no unadjusted audit differences and one adjustment which was identified by management after the preparation of the draft accounts.
+Our audit identified no unadjusted audit differences and one significant adjustment which was identified by management after the preparation of the draft accounts.
 This relates to an adjustment of £0.881 million between REFCUS and Other expenditure (i.e. recoding some other expenditure that qualified as REFCUS back to REFCUS).
-We provide details in Section 5 and will update the Committee on any further audit differences.
+We provide details in Section 5 of this report.

 Our audit plan identified key areas of focus for our audit of the Authority's financial statements.
-In total we have identified two significant risks and three areas of audit focus.
-We summarise below our latest findings.
+In total we identified two significant risks and three areas of audit focus.
+We summarise below our findings.

 Significant risk Findings & conclusions Misstatements due to fraud or error - management override We have completed our testing of journals, sought evidence of bias in material estimates and remained alert to unusual transactions.
 We have found no indications that management have overridden controls to deliver a desired financial outturn.
-Misstatements due to fraud or error - incorrect treatment of capital expenditure as revenue We are currently completing our testing of a sample of capital expenditure, including Revenue Expenditure Funded from Capital Under Statute (REFCUS) to verify that revenue costs have not been inappropriately treated as capital.
-We are also verifying that adjustments between the accounting basis and funding basis have been correctly made in accordance with the Code, and reflected appropriately in the Authority's Movement in Reserves Statement (the MiRS).
-We have yet to complete this work to form a conclusion.
+Misstatements due to fraud or error - incorrect treatment of capital expenditure as revenue We have completed our testing of a sample of capital expenditure, including Revenue Expenditure Funded from Capital Under Statute (REFCUS) to verify that revenue costs have not been inappropriately treated as capital.
+We have also verified that adjustments between the accounting basis and funding basis have been correctly made in accordance with the Code, and reflected appropriately in the Authority's Movement in Reserves Statement (the MiRS).
+We have found no indications that management have overridden controls to deliver a desired financial outturn.